 Besides stating the Padma awardee that you intend to write about, please include your proposed approach specifically incorporating why your chosen subject is compelling and what it is about the story that resonates with you.

 Each proposal will be reviewed and the applicants for those that have been approved by a panel will be contacted.
 At this point, the writer will begin the formal research, interview and writing on their selected Padma awardee.

 A brief “style guide” prepared by D.V.
 Sridharan will be provided to all selected writers.
-Applicants whose proposals have been approved will be notified from the cut-off of 15 July 2023 onwards but not anticipated to extend beyond September 2023, so as to meet the overall timescales for the launch of the Anthology.
+Applicants whose proposals have been approved will be notified from the cut-off of 30th September 2023.
 Selected authors will be given a six-week deadline from the point of approval to submit their essay.